 We only accept submissions from undergraduate and graduate students in the state of North Carolina (public, private, and community colleges) during our fall and spring submission periods.
+Do not submit if you are not a student currently enrolled at a North Carolina college.

 Atlantis, founded in 1971, is UNCW’s student-run literary arts magazine and a registered student organization.
 The magazine publishes two print issues and one online edition per year.